 7. Financial statements and public accounts reporting

-Review the OAG audit reports on the OIC's financial statements and recommend their acceptance to the Commissioner.
+Review the Office of the Auditor General (OAG) audit reports on the OIC's financial statements and recommend their acceptance to the Commissioner.

 Review the Corporate Risk Profile (CRP), Departmental Plan (DP) and Departmental Results Report (DRR) and any other accountability reports to provide advice to the Commissioner and identify any material misstatement or omissions coming to the Commissioner's attention.